YounesN/GOMC_Manual_Web/howto.rst

         vmd -dispdev text < build_EDUSIF_auto.tcl

-    -   Last steps to fix the adsorbant atoms in their position.
+    -   Last steps to fix the adsorbent atoms in their position.
 As mensioned in PDB section, setting the ``Beta = 1.00`` value of a molecule in PDB file, will fix that molecule position.
 This can be done by a text editor but here we use another Tcl scrip to do that.
 Execute the following command in your terminal to set the ``Beta`` value of all atoms in "IRMOF_1_BOX_0.pdb" to 1.00.